Vikas-R-Dev/job-portal-backend/README.md

 1. Check Backend:```http://localhost:8080/api/endpoint```
 2. Check Frontend:``` http://localhost:3000```
 3. Troubleshooting:
-         1.MySQL Connection Issues: Ensure that MySQL server is running and that you've configured the correct username and password in your Spring Boot application.properties or application.yml.
+         1.MySQL Connection Issues: Ensure that MySQL server is running and that you've configured the correct username and password in your Spring Boot application.properties or application.yml.<br>
-         2.CORS Issues: Double-check your CORS configuration in the Spring Boot application.
+         2.CORS Issues: Double-check your CORS configuration in the Spring Boot application.<br>
          3.Frontend Errors: Open the browser console (F12) to view any frontend errors and address them accordingly.

 ### Install Node.js and npm